-fashion, film and painting, they became a collective portrait of idealised femininity and desire within a consumer culture.
+Drawing from the iconography of fashion, film and painting, Vanessa Beecroft’s human tableaux provoke admiration, criticism and debate, becoming a collective portrait of idealised femininity and desire in consumer culture.

 Beecroft’s Kaldor project, VB40, was the fortieth in the Italian artist’s series of works, most using nude and semi-nude women presented in formation.
 Twenty models, recruited from modelling agencies and surf lifesaving clubs, positioned by Beecroft and following rules of deportment, stood for a period of two-and-a-half hours at the Museum of Contemporary Art, Sydney.
 Conforming to an ideal image of “Australian athleticism”, the models were tall, broad-shouldered and of Anglo-Celtic appearance.
 They were dressed identically in red Wolford stockings, flesh-toned bras and red Prada heels.
 One of the models wore heels only, standing nude in the centre of the group.
 For Beecroft, the purpose was to ”create an image or a portrait that has the effect of a monument, even if it lasts briefly”.

 Beecroft cites as her influences the film auteurs Rainer Werner Fassbinder, Jean-Luc Godard and Luchino Visconti and makes references to the painters Rembrandt, Holbein, Caravaggio and de Chirico through lighting, costume and composition.